probabilityspace01/Probability-Space/content/team/Somjit/index.md

 ### Academic Qualifications

+* MSc. in Computer Science from National Institute of Technology (NIT), Trichy : 2021 - 2023.

 * Bachelor of Science (BSc.) in Statistics Honours from St.Xavier's College (Autonomous), Kolkata : 2018 - 2021.

 ### Research Interests